sfraney/wilderness_pathfinder_connections/content/Our_Story/advisory.md

 Outreach & Program Coordinator and Co-Founder

-As a member of the Advisory Council, Maria brings her deep wisdom, experience, and passion for mentorship to ensure Wilderness Pathfinder Connections thrives.
-Her commitment to fostering inclusive and powerful spaces for healing makes her an invaluable part of the team.
+Maria is a dedicated Army veteran and counselor with a deep commitment to mental health and community empowerment.
+Currently pursuing a Master's in Social Work, Maria brings valuable experience from her work and  extensive VA mental health training.
+She combines practical expertise with a passion for holistic, culturally sensitive approaches.
+Maria’s dedication to empowering women veterans through nature-based leadership and transformative support enriches our Advisory Council and strengthens our mission.

 &nbsp;